 We also quantify the contribution of the interaction between the wage and employment effects - measured as the additional effect of combining both wage and employment impacts of automation.
 This effect can be interpreted as an indicator of how correlated the employment and wage effects are.
-For example, if
+For example, if employment losses are concentrated among the demographic groups who also experience wage losses, the inequality-reducing effect of wage changes would be cushioned by the interaction effect (as some of those who we simulate to receive a reduced wage would actually lose their job instead).
+Only in France is the interaction effect noticeable and positive.
+In other countries, it is negligible (Figure 3).

 The overall impact of automation on household income inequality is the sum of the wage, employment, and interaction contributions.
 In most countries, automation widened income inequality, but only slightly - its contribution is below 1.5% of the 2018 Gini index.
-Only in Czechia, the total contribution is negative, mainly because of the wage channel (Figure 6).
+Only in Czechia, the total contribution is negative, mainly because of the wage channel (Figure 3).